 You just need to stay on it once you’ve started!

-We’ll also cover how to decorate your room with things you already have for FREE!
+We’ll also cover how to decorate your room with things you already have for FREE as part of your homeschool classroom setup ideas.

-(Although, I’ll show you some awesome cheap ways to decorate a classroom that are functional too!)
+(Although, I’ll show you some awesome cheap ways to decorate a classroom that are functional too so you can learn how to set up an inexpensive homeschool classroom!)

-— no matter if you have a basement homeschool room, set up a living room homeschool, are homeschooling in a small apartment (or only have a super small space), or even need to put a homeschool space in a bedroom.
+…no matter if you have a basement homeschool room, an attic homeschool room, set up a living room homeschool, are homeschooling in a small apartment (or only have a super small space), or even need to homeschool bedroom ideas.

 (Uh huh.
 You really can!)

-There are ideas here that will work for you — whatever your situation!
+There are ideas here that will work for you — whatever your situation (even homeschooling in small spaces)!

 So, let’s get into classroom decorating and organizing tips, ideas, and so much more!